ncano1025/ncano1025/README.md

 ---

 ## About Me
 Hey!
 I'm Natalia, a student at the University of Central Florida studying Computer Science.
 I love anything software/engineering, especially robotics and artificial intelligence.

-I've done everything from mobile app development, to competitive robotics, and panelist events where I talk about my experience as an undergraduate software engineer to ensure my underclassmen learn from my successes and failures!
+Professionally, I have experience with mobile app development at Google and am incoming at L3Harris on their Space and Airborne Systems team.

+I have also been invited as a panelist for Women in Electrical Engineering and Computer Science, and truly enjoy sharing my experiences to underclassmen just starting in the software engineering industry!